How To Get A Mirror Shine On Your Shoes

-Well there are some things that men should know how to do even if they can afford to pay someone else to do it for them - whether that’s mending an item of clothing, simply sewing on a button or polishing their shoes to a mirror shine.
+There are some things that men should know how to do even if they can afford to pay someone else to do it for them - whether that’s mending an item of clothing, sewing a button, or polishing their shoes to a mirror shine.

-This one's a no-brainer – you deserve 100 per cent natural horsehair bristles to bring a natural, glowing sheen to your shoes.
-They come in a range of sizes, and some have black bristles and others have neutral ones.
+This one's a no-brainer – you deserve 100% natural horsehair bristles to bring a natural, glowing sheen to your shoes.
+They come in a range of sizes and colors; some have black bristles and others have neutral ones.
 It's good to have options to use on different coloured shoes.
-Get a smaller, travel-sized brush to use when you're on the go – those hotel shine kits are nasty and shouldn't come anywhere near your prized shoes.
+Get a smaller, travel-size brush to use when you're on the go – those hotel shine kits are poor quality and shouldn't come anywhere near your prized shoes.

-You don't have to splurge, but for shoes that will last you a lifetime or until your tastes change, TopShine is some of the best available. our leather cleaner is a cleaner and conditioner that will help keep leather supple and nourished.
-If you prefer buying in person, pick up some from Fortnum & Mason or very easy order one from our website www.shoeshineservice.co.uk
+You don't have to splurge to get a good quality cleaner and conditioner.
+For shoes that will last you a lifetime or until your tastes change, TopShine is some of the best available to help keep leather supple and nourished.
+Order online here or you prefer buying in person, pick up some from Fortnum & Mason.

-Cream-based polish contains more pigment than wax-based polish, so it's good for covering up blemishes and serious scuffs in the leather.
-Be careful when using it, though, because the extra pigment means extra big stains on the sofa and your better half will kill you.
+Cream-based polish contains more pigment than wax-based polish, making it ideal for covering up blemishes and serious scuffs in the leather.
+Be careful when using it though, because the extra pigment means extra big stains on the sofa and your better half won't be pleased!

 Along with your other tools, this is where you want to buy the best stuff you can afford.
 Menswear aficionados are enamoured with TopShine and for good reason.
-The stuff brings out the best mirror shine with an all-natural range of products that actually smells good enough to eat.
-If you can't source these, Kiwi's “Parade Gloss” will do for your black shoes, but with better polish and a bit of practice, your shoes will have the high-shine effect you're striving for.
+Our shoe polish is an all-natural product that actually smells good enough to eat and that brings out the best mirror shine on your shoes.
+With better polish and a bit of practice, your shoes will have the high-shine effect you're striving for.

 Let's get started.